 The Holy Spirit’s desire is to cultivate Spiritual fruit within me for God’s glory.

 But can fruit grow without a seed?
 No.

-Therefore I must already have the seed of self-control within me according to God’sself-controlking myself “Why don’t I have any self-control?” was the wrong question.
-Within the question was a lying statement because it opposed God’s word: “I don’t have any self control.”
+Therefore I must already have the seed of self-control within me according to God’s word.
+Asking myself “Why don’t I have any self-control?” was the wrong question.
+Within the question was a lying statement because it opposed God’s word: “I don’t have any self-control.”

-Now you might say, “Kim if you had self control, you wouldn’t eat a whole cake now would you?”
-However, the first step of self control is willingness to admit that something is out of control!
+Now you might say, “Kim if you had self-control, you wouldn’t eat a whole cake now would you?”
+However, the first step of self-control is the willingness to admit that something is out of control!

 See for many years, I wasn’t willing to admit the truth.
 I’d tell myself that I just lacked willpower.
 So I kept on buying the cake, hoping that more willpower would show up.